Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

-Vitamin K2 acts as a cofactor for an enzyme called gamma-glutamyl carboxylase.
-This enzyme activates vitamin K-dependent proteins by adding carboxyl groups to their glutamic acid residues.
+Vitamin K2 acts as a cofactor for an enzyme, gamma-glutamyl carboxylase.
+This enzyme activates so-called vitamin K-dependent proteins by adding carboxyl groups to some of their amino acids.

-Two of these proteins play a decisive role in calcium management.
-Osteocalcin, produced by osteoblasts (bone-building cells), can only bind calcium to the bone matrix in its carboxylated form.
-MGP (Matrix Gla Protein), secreted by vascular smooth muscle cells, prevents calcium deposits in arterial walls once activated.
+Two of these proteins matter for calcium metabolism.
+Osteocalcin, produced by osteoblasts (the cells that build bone), binds calcium to the bone matrix only in its carboxylated form.
+MGP (Matrix Gla Protein), secreted by the smooth muscle cells of the vessel wall, likewise exerts its regulatory function on mineralisation only once carboxylated.

 Key Benefits